aruizca/docker-confluence-for-testing/README.md

 docker-confluence-for-testing (WIP)
 ---

 Script that provides a one-off command to locally run any Atlassian Confluence version using an Oracle JRE on a Docker container.

 It's purpose is just for quickly spin up any standalone version of Confluence to perform tests on it.

 ⚠️Important!
 This is not intended to be used in a production system.

+# Requirements
+The only requirement is to have [Docker installed](https://www.docker.com/products/docker-desktop).

+Adjusting the available RAM for the Docker engine to at least 4GB is also required.
+You can find the settings in Docker -> Preferences -> Advanced.

 # Usage